info@fast4trans.com

 It is important to note that human translation has to step through machine translation to enhance the translated text’s quality and include emotions that the reader will experience.

-What are the types of machine translation?
+What are the types of Arabic Machine Translation?

-2-statistical machine translation (SMT)
+2- Statistical Arabic machine translation (SMT)

-3-mixed machine translation (HMT)
+3- Mixed Arabic machine translation (HMT)

 This translation is a combination of statistical translation and translation based on rules, which means it is of high quality.
-It processes data and relies on rules and guesses with each other in the translation process from the source language to the target language.
+It processes data and relies on rules and guesses with each other in the translation process from the Arabic language to the target language.
 Despite the results of this high-quality translation, it still needs professional human translators to review it after obtaining the results.

-4- neural machine translation (NMT)
+4- Neural Arabic machine translation (NMT)

-5- Transfer-based machine translation:
+5- Transfer-based Arabic machine translation:

-6- example-based machine translation (EBMT):
+6- Example-based Arabic machine translation (EBMT):

 What technologies are used in machine translation?